 \section{Conclusion}

 In this paper we presented distributed safe control design and safety verification algorithms for multi-agent systems.
 The proposed control algorithms introduce auxiliary and relaxation variables to allow feasibility across iterations.
-We guaranteed convergence to an optimal solution and establish a linear convergence rate.
-Furthermore, the relaxation variables are guaranteed to decrease until below a certain level by setting the penalty coefficients locally.
-This level can be determined by each agent, and can be reached in a finite number of iterations; the latter is determined in a probabilistic way.
+We guaranteed convergence to an optimal solution and established a sublinear convergence rate under certain conditions.
 We also addressed the problem of distributed safety verification for given control inputs.
-A scenario-based verification program is formulated and can be solved locally by each agent.
-The scenarios are sampled independently by a sequential algorithm from the controlled invariant set.
+A scenario-based verification program was formulated and can be solved locally by each agent.
+The scenarios are sampled independently by a sequential algorithm.
 The distributed scenario program characterizes the probability of being unsafe, with both lower and upper bounds being determined.
-Simulation on a multi-robot swapping position problem determines the efficacy of our result.
+Simulation on a multi-robot swapping position problem demonstrated the efficacy of our result.
 Current work concentrates in accounting for communication delays and model uncertainty in real systems.